rgdiascardoso/github-actions-manual-trigger/README.md

 }
 ```

-A possible better alternative in the long run is to issue a GitHub access token from "Settigs\Developer Setting\Personal Access Tokens" and make the POST request with a Bearer Authorization header.
+A possible better alternative in the long run is to issue a GitHub access token from "Settings\Developer Settings\Personal Access Tokens" and make the POST request with a Bearer Authorization header.

 A successful request will be coded 204 No Content, without body.